So, you want to save money and print your own ID cards?

 Cleaning Kits: Keeps your printer working properly by removing debris and dust.

 Overlaminate (if applicable), is only necessary for ID card printers that apply a laminate after printing.
 Adding a laminate increases the durability of your badges.

 Transfer Film (if applicable), is only necessary when using a printer that produces cards using a Re-Transfer print process.
 Find out more about the difference in print technologies here: Direct-to-card vs. Re-transfer printing

 Although you can use most common applications to print ID cards such as MSWord and Photoshop, using software specifically made to print ID cards gives you additional design features, as well as the ability to print and store your employee information to produce ID cards.
 There is a range of software available, from very simple to very advanced.

 Many employers like to add a photo, or signature to a card.
 You’ll need a way to gather that information from your employees to fill those fields.
 Cameras mounted on small tripods will do the trick.
-You’ll need to check that the background is appropriate or buy a back drop.
-Then make sure lighting is adequate.
+You’ll need to check that the background is appropriate or buy a backdrop.
+Then make sure the lighting is adequate.
 Signature pads will allow you to capture employee signatures.

 Ensure Success with Spot-on Training and Support

 Partnering with the right company is decidedly more important than getting a great price.
 Choosing a reputable ID card vendor can make your deployment much easier.
 Having a company with a track record for superior customer service will make maintaining your ID program a breeze.